Ayush-Tibrewal/Ayush-Tibrewal/README.md

 An undergraduate at **Delhi Technological University**, currently pursuing a B.Tech in **Engineering Physics**.
 I have a strong passion for **full-stack development**, **artificial intelligence**, and **machine learning**.

-Previously, I worked at **Tech Mahindra** as a **Software Developer Intern**, where I primarily focused on backend development and built a multi-agent system to identify network issues.

-Prior to that, I was an **R&D Intern at Samsung Innovation Lab**, where I contributed to classifying stress levels using raw EEG brain signal data.

 ---

 - 🌐 [Portfolio](https://www.ayushtib.in)